psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 sais, " wend forth, ffole, in the devills way !
 who made thee soe bold wv'th my palfrey ? "
 the carle himselfe he stood there by :
-" man ! this buffett thou shalt abuy.5 "

-he hitt the Bishopp vpon the crowne,
+" man ! this buffett thou shalt abuy. `[abay, MS. says Madden. — F.]` " he hitt the Bishopp vpon the crowne,
 that his miter & he ffell downe.
 " Mercy ! " said the Bishopp, " I am a clarke !